MarilynKeller/SMPL2AddBiomechanics/README.md

 [[paper](https://download.is.tue.mpg.de/skel/main_paper.pdf)] [[project page](https://skel.is.tue.mpg.de/)]

-This repository contains Python code for fitting an OpenSim skeleton model to from SMPL sequences using AddBiomechanics.
+This repository contains Python code for fitting an OpenSim skeleton model from SMPL sequences using AddBiomechanics.
 [AddBiomechanics](https://addbiomechanics.org/) is a free online tool designed to align an OpenSim skeleton model to motion capture data.

 For the SKEL model code, please check the [SKEL repository](https://github.com/MarilynKeller/SKEL).